MystenLabs/sui/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-Describe the changes or additions included in thiis PR.
+Describe the changes or additions included in this PR.

 ## Test Plan

 How did you test the new or updated feature?

 ---
 If your changes are not user-facing and not a breaking change, you can skip the following section.
-Otherwise, please indicate what changed, and then add to the Release Notes seection as hightlighted during the release process
+Otherwise, please indicate what changed, and then add to the Release Notes section as highlighted during the release process.

 ### Type of Change (Check all that apply)